- A Roman instance of the name

 In summary, the pre-surname male-line ancestors of the main English Plant family descended from a branch R1b-L617 that is now found up and down the Atlantic and Baltic coasts of Europe.
 The sub-group FGC14951 has been found so far mostly in the UK but that can be expected to be partly because far fewer men have yet taken a Y-DNA test in France.
-In view of the general lack of French data, the main family of Plant men might have arrived in England any time between around 3,800 and 800 years ago.
+In view of the general lack of French data, the main family of Plant men might have arrived in England any time between around 3,500 and 800 years ago.
 Indeed, there might have been much movement to and fro with trade between mainland Europe and Britain.

-According to the DNA evidence, the main family of men bearing the Plant surname started to diverge into their separate family lines around 700 years ago.
-This is broadly in agreement with the documentary evidence for the first known records of the name in England.
+According to the detailed Y-DNA evidence, the main family of men bearing the Plant surname started to diverge into their separate family lines around 700 years ago.
+This is broadly in agreement with the documentary evidence for the first known records of the Plant name in England.

 Europe bordering the Atlantic with a Plant(e)-like surname.
 There are: